 Do you need to detox?
-A TCM perspective.
+A TCM perspective

-Traditional Chinese medicine of course, doesn’t recognize western cultures version of detox.
+Traditional Chinese medicine doesn’t recognize western cultures version of detox.
 Instead the liver organ is associated with a season.
-Spring time is said to be the time to give your liver some extra love after a long winter of hibernation.
+Spring is said to be the time to give your liver some extra love after a long winter of hibernation.
 Eat bitter flavors that stimulate the gallbladder to release bile to help you digest.
 Enjoy dark leafy greens that contain the compound DIM which helps the liver break down estrogen.
 Exercise your body to move Liver Qi and release stuck emotions that we’ve carried through winter.
 Sip on teas with liver stimulating herbs like dandelion leaf.
 Most liver supporting herbs flourish in the Spring.
 Isn’t natures wisdom fascinating?

 Previous